lykimq/bot/README.md

 ## Architecture ##

-The bot has grown according to the needs for automation in the Coq project, initially as a single file, and is now incrementally being rearchitected around the idea of providing a library of base bot components that can be used in a trigger-action programming model.
+The bot has grown according to the needs for automation in the Rocq Prover, initially as a single file, and is now incrementally being rearchitected around the idea of providing a library of base bot components that can be used in a trigger-action programming model.